xchan344/Elichan-cardealership-app/readme.md

 ![SignInPage](img/SignInImg.png)

-*The image above shows the Sign In Page*
+*The image above shows the Sign In Page the default username is "admin" and the password is "admin"*

 <br> </br>